 Moreover, there are various manufacturing overhead costs that are fixed and the amount for a large proportion of the company’s total expenses.
 Some examples are depreciation of machinery and equipment, salaries and benefits of manufacturing supervisors, factory administration costs, and more.

 Accountants face a challenge when they have to assign the fixed cost to different individual output units.
-Such allocation is important for valuing inventories and cost of goods sold (COGS).
-In various manufacturing facilities, a manager assigns fixed cost using machine hours.
+Such allocation is important for valuing inventories and the cost of goods sold (COGS).
+In various manufacturing facilities, a manager assigns fixed costs using machine hours.
 However, one should consider that the cost rate per machine hour does not reveal how the cost occurs or behaves.

-What About Long-term?
+What About the Long-term?

-A point to note is that the concept for fixed costs is for short-run only.
+A point to note is that the concept for fixed costs is for the short-run only.
 In the long-term, all costs will tend to vary, be it rent, salaries, depreciation, maintenance cost, and more.

 The fixed cost would also increase or decline if a company goes for restructuring.
 A company that is looking to pay less in rent would shrink the space and vice versa.
-The idea is that fixed costs are not as dynamic as the variable cost, and a company can’t avoid it.
+The idea is that fixed costs are not as dynamic as the variable cost, and a company can’t avoid them.

 Importance of Fixed Cost

-- A firm with massive fixed cost will see a drastic fall in the profit margin in case the sales fall.
+- A firm with massive fixed costs will see a drastic fall in the profit margin if the sales fall.
 Therefore, such companies stand at a higher chance of seeing a drop in their share prices with a drop in profit margin.
 In the case of an increase in sales, the same company would witness magnification of profits as increased revenue gets distributed across a constant cost level.
 A point to note is that a company would show profit only after it recovers all its fixed costs.
-For instance, a company has fixed costs of $5000 and essentially no cost per unit sold, then it would be profitable only if it reports revenue of more than $5,000.
+For instance, if a company has fixed costs of $5000 and essentially no cost per unit sold, then it would be profitable only if it reports revenue of more than $5,000.